pydantic/logfire/docs/integrations/psycopg2.md

 This command accomplishes the following:

-• `--name postgres`: This defines the name of the Docker container.
+- `--name postgres`: This defines the name of the Docker container.
-• `-e POSTGRES_USER=user`: This sets a user for the PostgreSQL server.
+- `-e POSTGRES_USER=user`: This sets a user for the PostgreSQL server.
-• -e `POSTGRES_PASSWORD=secret`: This sets a password for the PostgreSQL server.
+- `-e POSTGRES_PASSWORD=secret`: This sets a password for the PostgreSQL server.
-• `-e POSTGRES_DB=database`: This creates a new database named "database", the same as the one used in your Python script.
+- `-e POSTGRES_DB=database`: This creates a new database named "database", the same as the one used in your Python script.
-• `-p 5432:5432`: This makes the PostgreSQL instance available on your local machine under port 5432.
+- `-p 5432:5432`: This makes the PostgreSQL instance available on your local machine under port 5432.
-• `-d postgres`: This denotes the Docker image to be used, in this case, "postgres".
+- `-d postgres`: This denotes the Docker image to be used, in this case, "postgres".

-2. Run the Python script
+### Run the Python script

 The following Python script connects to the PostgreSQL database and executes some SQL queries: